scramjetorg/deep-learning/audio-training-seq/MK_2.1/README.md

 For more information on the below commands check the
 <a href="https://docs.scramjet.org/platform/cli-reference/#useful-commands" target="_blank">CLI reference</a> section on Scramjet's Website.

-On the Linux terminal excute the following commands:
+On the Linux terminal execute the following commands:

 ```bash
 # Create a directory __pypackages__ in the same directory as main.py